-Updated to correspond to the bestselling textbook, the Study Guide for Wong's Essentials of Pediatric Nursing, 10th Edition features key terms, multiple-choice questions, case studies, and critical thinking exercises to help you learn difficult concepts.
-With practical activities and answers for review questions at the back of the guide, it enhances your comprehension — and encourages you to apply your knowledge to real-world scenarios.
+Updated to correspond to the bestselling textbook, the Study Guide for Wong's Essentials of Pediatric Nursing, 10th Edition features key terms, multiple-choice questions, case studies, and critical thinking exercises to help students learn difficult concepts.
+With practical activities and answers for review questions at the back of the guide, it enhances your students’ comprehension — and encourages them to apply their knowledge to real-world scenarios.

 - Answers for review questions and learning activities at the back of the guide allow you to assess your mastery of the material.

 - Perforated pages offer flexibility and ease of use.

 - Learning exercises include key terms, multiple-choice questions, case studies, and critical thinking activities.

 - NEW!
 Completely updated content matches the textbook and provides a comprehensive review of essential pediatric nursing concepts and skills.

 2. Family, Social, Cultural, and Religious Influences on Child Health Promotion

 3. Developmental and Genetic Influences on Child Health Promotion